 Elected Officials

-Meetings of the Aurora Township Board of Trustees are held at 4 p.m. on the second and fourth Thursday of each month at the township Office, 80 N. Broadway, Aurora, Illinois.
+Meetings of the Aurora Township Board of Trustees are held at 4 p.m. on the second and fourth Thursday of each month at the township office, 80 N. Broadway, Aurora, Illinois.
 The public is welcome to attend.
-All of the elected officials below are serving four-year terms from May 2021 to May 2025.
+All of the elected officials below are serving four-year terms from May 2025 to May 2029.

 William Catching, Supervisor